CRUNCHDROID/dhtmlx-spring-link/README.md

 DHTMLX Spring Link
 ==================
-DHTMLX Spring Link is aJava class library to integrate DHTMLX Widgets with the Spring Framework.
+Java class library to integrate DHTMLX Widgets with the Spring Framework.